In today’s October Unprocessed FAQ, I’m going to try to clear up some confusion surrounding one of our most common ingredients: Flours and grains.

 Tag Archives | whole grains

-These easy Vegan Raspberry Spelt Scones are perfect for bringing to your next holiday party… or any party, for that matter!
+These easy Vegan Raspberry Spelt Scones are perfect for bringing to your next party!
 They’re moist and fluffy, a little chewy, with a sweet/tart punch from the raspberries.
 Oh, and did I mention they’re whole-grain?